 The Line begins in Stratford with Anish Kapoor’s ArcelorMittal Orbit twisting into the air, altering the skyline.
 Wound through this coiling lattice structure is Carsten Höller’s The Slide, the world’s longest tunnel slide.
 It was Boris Johnson, then London’s Mayor, who in 2009 dreamt up this giant sculpture in anticipation of the Olympic Games.

 Meeting the Indian steel magnate Lakshmi Mittal in the cloakrooms of the World Economic Forum in Davos, Johnson proposed a monument to rival the Eiffel Tower.
 ‘Our conversation took about 45 seconds,’ Johnson later wrote.
 ‘I explained the idea, which took 40 seconds.
 “Great.
 I’ll give you the steel,” [Mittal] said, and that was it.’

 Anish Kapoor was selected to design the sculpture, which was eventually completed in 2012, just in time for the London Olympics.
 The monument has since become one of The Line’s permanent sculptures, a route that also comprises an ‘evolving programme of art installations’ that are only on show for a limited time.

-Some key pieces to look out for are Reaching Out by Thomas J. Price, along with Anthony Gormley’s Quantum Cloud and Alex Chinneck’s A Bullet from a Shooting Star.
+Some key pieces to look out for are Reaching Out by Thomas J. Price, along with Antony Gormley’s Quantum Cloud and Alex Chinneck’s A Bullet from a Shooting Star.